andrerfneves/rn-utils/README.md

 # React Native Utils

 React Native Utilities is a package born out of the incessant rewriting of utility functions while developing scalable and maintainable React Native applications.
-It aims to be a repository that holds trivial yet useful utility functions that are most times copied over from project to project.
+It aims to be a repository that holds trivial yet useful utility functions that are most times copied over/recreated in every new React Native project.

 ## Installation
 ```